gemfire/spring-data-for-vmware-gemfire/documentation/reference/function-annotations.md

 }
 ```

-Spring Data for VMware GemFire converts PDX typed data to the corresponding application
+[spring-data-gemfire-name] converts PDX typed data to the corresponding application
 domain types if and only if the corresponding application domain types
 are on the classpath and the Function-annotated POJO method expects it.